delmic/odemis/doc/develop/documentation.rst

 * On the usage of git, see either `Pro Git <http://git-scm.com/book>`_ or `Easy Version Control with Git <http://net.tutsplus.com/tutorials/other/easy-version-control-with-git/>`_.

-Note, in case you don't have it yet, install sphinx (and other needed softwares) with::
+Note, in case you don't have it yet, install sphinx (and other needed software) with::

     sudo apt-get install python-sphinx inkscape dia-gnome texlive